homermultitext/hmt-digital/README.md

 # `hmt-digital`: digital services of the Homer Multitext project

-This git repository is for customizations of the generic `cs2` servlet to provide digital services for the Homer Multitext project.
+This git repository customizes the generic `cs2` servlet to provide digital services for the Homer Multitext project.